There are so many great things to do in Saranda. It’s the perfect place for exploring the best of the Albanian Riviera.

 The embankment runs parallel to Saranda Beach and has some of the best restaurants, cafes, and restaurants alongside it.
 I recommend trying New Space for a coffee with a view, or No Name Bar for a cheeky cocktail.

 The Blue Eye is a must see in Saranda.
 It was one of the highlights of my trip and it shouldn’t be missed.
-The Blue Eye is around 20km from Saranda and so many people take a tour from Saranda to visit.
+The Blue Eye is around 20 km from Saranda so many people take a tour from Saranda to visit.

 The Blue Eye, or Syri i Kalter in Albanian, is a natural spring and phenomenon.
 The deep, dark middle and clear blue water surrounding the centre resembles a pupil and iris.
 It’s at least 50m deep, but the high-pressure water has made it impossible to explore further.

-The Blue Eye should be at the top of your list of things to do in Saranda, it’s a truly unique experience.
+The Blue Eye should be at the top of your list of things to see in Saranda.
+It’s a truly unique experience.

 3. Eat Some Incredible Seafood

-Saranda’s close proximity to the sea, rivers, and lakes makes it a perfect place for foodies who love seafood.
+Saranda’s close proximity to the sea, rivers, and lakes makes it the perfect place for foodies who love seafood.

 Mussels and trout can be found on most restaurant menus; you should be sure to try these.
 Both are often from Lake Butrint, which surrounds the Butrint National Park also featured on this list, and fresh and tasty dishes to try.

 Saranda’s location on the Mediterranean Sea means that there’s always a vast selection of seafood on offer and many restaurants do it really well.
-My favourite spots include Haxhi, (you have to have their Seafood Spaghetti), or Fish Filipi for a fresh and local experience.
+My favourite spots include Haxhi (you have to have their seafood spaghetti) and Fish Filipi for a fresh and local experience.

 Eat your way around the lovely tavernas and sample the freshest seafood in Saranda.
 See also: Must Try Albanian Foods